ballerina-platform/ballerina-distribution/examples/nats-service-constraint-validation/nats_service_constraint_validation.md

 # NATS service - Constraint validation

-The NATS service supports validating a payload by the constraints added to the related message record.
+The Ballerina constraint module allows you to add additional constraints to the message content.
+The constraints can be added to a given data type using different annotations.
 When a message with a constraint is received from the NATS server, it is validated internally.
-If the validation fails, the `onError` remote method is invoked with a `nats:PayloadValidationError`.
-Payload validation using constraints can be used when the message content needs to be implicitly validated upon receiving from the server.
+This validation happens soon after the successful data-binding of the message content before executing the `onMessage` remote method.
+If the validation fails, the `onError` remote method is invoked with the error type `nats:PayloadValidationError`.
+Use this to validate the message content as the application receives it, which allows you to guard against unnecessary remote method processing and malicious content.

 ::: code nats_service_constraint_validation.bal :::